 Comparison of Methods¶

-CHM file: SIMION 8.1 uses a Windows CHM file for supplementary documentation.
+CHM file: SIMION 8.1 uses a Windows CHM file for supplementary help documentation.
 This can be read on Linux, but see caveats in the “Notes on Windows Help CHM” section below.

 Summary: SIMION 8.1/8.0 runs well on all the above options.
 If you want integration with (Windows) Excel you should use virtualization (VMWare or Parallels), but if you want better integration with Linux applications you might want to instead use Wine since SIMION will then run more like an Linux application.
-SIMION 7.0 works ok on all the above but seemed to run most smoothly under Wine (SIMION 7.0 does some tricky things with the mouse that cause some non-critical mouse behavior issus under VMWare).
+SIMION 7.0 works ok on all the above but seemed to run most smoothly under Wine (SIMION 7.0 does some tricky things with the mouse that cause some non-critical mouse behavior issues under VMWare).

 Notes on Windows Help CHM¶

 The supplementary documentation in Windows Help format (simion.chm) in SIMION 8.1 can be viewed in Linux.
 Some quirks have been noticed, though these seem to be improving in recent versions of Wine.

 The pages may all display blank when viewed in the default Wine help viewer (wine hh simion.chm).
 This appears to be a bug in Wine (1.2.2 at least), if the simion.chm file is located in a path that contains spaces (which it usually does since the default install location is in Program Files\SIMION-8.1).
 In Wine 1.2.2, you may move simion.chm into a path that does not contain space and then open it using wine hh simion.chm.
 This does not appear to be a problem in Wine 1.3.26, provided wine gecko wine1.3-gecko is installed, and pages also appear to render better.